krisuryanshi/beta-lock/README.md

 ---

 ## Benchmark and Stock Ranking
 The benchmark is the average of cumulative total returns from the S&P 500 and TSX Composite.
-Each stock is ranked by its average absolute distance from the benchmark's cumulative return.
-Cross-listed duplicates are removed, keeping the version that tracks the benchmark more closely.
+Each stock is ranked by its average absolute distance from the benchmark's cumulative return, and cross-listed duplicates are removed, keeping the version that tracks the benchmark more closely.

 ---